insights

 Including Deferred Tax Assets and Liabilities in Working Capital Calculations for M&A Transactions?
 Think Twice

-Net working capital, in particular, is intended to represent those assets and liabilities that are expected to have a short-term impact on cash and equity.
-Current assets are generally those that are expected to generate cash within twelve months.
+Net working capital is all current assets less all current liabilities, or another way to think of it is the short-term cash required to operate the target’s business on a regular basis.
+Current assets are generally those that are expected to generate cash within 12 months.
 Current liabilities are generally those that are expected to use cash within the same timeframe.

 Looking at the name alone, many people think that deferred tax assets and liabilities refer to expected tax refunds or taxes due.
 Deferred tax assets and deferred tax liabilities, however, are not the actual taxes, but simply an accounting concept.
 They refer to “timing differences,” an accounting term used to describe a situation in which certain revenue and expenses are recognized differently for tax purposes and book purposes, and are non-cash in nature.
 Even though they may be classified as short-term on the balance sheet, the calculation is derived from the classification of the underlying asset or liability that has the timing difference for tax purposes.
 It does not necessarily follow that the deferred tax asset or liability will have any impact on cash within twelve months, or ever.